sophie-mc-dev/unibo-big-data-analytics/README.md

    - The VM will be configured with:
      - Python 3
      - Jupyter Notebook
-     - Various Python data analysis libraries (e.g., Pandas, Matplotlib)
+     - Various Python data analysis libraries

 4. **Access Jupyter Notebook:**